 An introductory course in basic biological principles and processes.
 The lab illustrates the basic concepts discussed in lecture and acquaints students with general laboratory procedures.
 Primarily for non-science majors.
-(Previously BIO 100)

-General Biology w/ Lab • 5 Credits
+General Biology w/ Lab [M/S] • 5 Credits

 An introduction to basic cell structure and physiology with emphasis on: function and structure of cell membranes; metabolism and enzyme function; genetics and protein synthesis; genetics of viruses, prokaryotes, and eukaryotes; cell signaling and communication.
 The use of models, microscope slides, and physiological experiments illustrate cellular structure and function.

-Prerequisite: strongly recommended: high school chemistry, or CHEM& 110 or higher, or concurrent enrollment.
-This course does not satisfy the prerequisite for BIOL& 212 or BIOL& 213.
-(Previously BIO 105)
+Prerequisite: high school chemistry strongly recommended, or CHEM& 110 or higher, or concurrent enrollment.
+This course does not satisfy the prerequisite for BIOL& 212 or 213.